 Keep your eyes peeled because it’s a scenic ride to say the least!
 You can learn more about riding streetcars here.

 There are so many delicious things to eat in New Orleans, so many that I couldn’t possibly drill it down to just one spot!

 Take your pick!
-You won’t be disappointed, but definitely bring your stretchy pants.
+You won’t be disappointed by any of them, but definitely bring your stretchy pants.

-After dinner, it’s time to get yourself situated for the liveliness that nightfall brings!
+After eating dinner and having a light rest back at your hotel, it’s time to get yourself situated for the liveliness that nightfall brings!
 We’ll start off your night at the Palace Market.

 NIGHTLIFE ON FRENCHMEN STREET